DEC Brownfields Assessments and Cleanup Service

 When considering the proposed benefit of your project, think about the priorities in your community.
 Some things to consider are: the creation of jobs, preservation of historically or culturally significant property, location for community activities or educational purposes, preservation of subsistence habitat, reuse or recycling of materials or infrastructure, cost savings to the community, or increased property values.

-DEC Brownfields Assessment and Cleanup services are available to public, quasi-public or non-profit entities such as municipalities, state agencies, tribal governments, native corporations and community development organizations interested in redeveloping abandoned or underutilized properties.
+DEC Brownfields Assessment and Cleanup services are available to public, quasi-public or non-profit entities such as municipalities, tribal governments, native corporations and community development organizations interested in redeveloping abandoned or underutilized properties.

 Please begin preparing your application well before the deadline to ensure sufficient time for Brownfields staff to assist you with any questions you may have and to gather any additional information that may be required before the submittal deadline.
 We are here to help so please call us with any questions about the application or the eligibility of your project.